w3c/w3c-website-templates-bundle/docs/templates/listings.md

 <example title="Event listings" src="components/listings-events.html.twig" />

-Note the `.event-list` class applied to the listings container.

-Note how the individual listings take the basics of the [card component](../components/cards.md), and incorporate the [sidebar layout](../layouts/sidebar.md) to adjust their appearance.
+Note how each event is a [card component](../components/cards.md) with the `.card--event` class and a nested [sidebar layout](../layouts/sidebar.md).
+Modifier classes are available to change the color of the stripe on the leading edge for different event types:

+- `.conference`
+- `.meeting`
+- `.talk`
+- `.workshop`

-Note the use of `aria-labelledby` to provide more context for each event listing
+Note the use of `aria-labelledby` to provide more context for each event listing.

 ### Members

-#### Filtering options for the hero
+#### Member filtering options

 <example title="Member filter options" src="components/filters-members.html.twig" />